Aneesh1856/100DaysOfCodeAtAUB/Day6/README.md

+🔴Note: I have done this code on Reeborg's World.

 🚀Day 6/100: Solving Mazes with Python! 🧩

 Today, I worked on an exciting project in Reeborg’s World—building a program to navigate a robot through a maze.